 Our campus location is 1276 Kailua Rd, Kailua, HI 96734 (@ One Love Windward)

-St. Benedict opened its doors in August of 2018 when group of home school families from Christ the Foundation Anglican Church chose to band together and pursue education as a cooperative program.
+Saint Benedict Hall (SBH) opened its doors in August of 2018 when a group of home school families from Christ the Foundation Anglican Church chose to band together and pursue education as a cooperative program.
 With twenty students and eight tutors the program began meeting three mornings a week.
-Over the past year, St. Benedict Hall has pursued developing beautiful content, structure and culture.
+Over the past year, SBH has pursued developing beautiful content, structure and culture.
 Beginning in August of 2019 we are excited to welcome other families from outside Christ the Foundation to join us.

 A Christian Education